pirate/security-growler/README.md

 It's very useful if you're paranoid about people trying to hack into your computer.
 Or... if you simply like having information about people using your computer's resources.

 It's extremely lightweight, the app is 3MB including the icon, with <0.01% CPU and <15MB of RAM used when running.
-It's easily extensible in Python, you can add parsers that detect new TCP connetions or poll logfiles.
+It's easily extensible in Python, you can add parsers that detect new TCP connections or poll logfiles.
 You can even forward alerts as push notifications to your iOS devices using [Prowl](http://prowlapp.com/).

 ## Install: